equalitie/ouisync/bindings/kotlin/README.md

 ## Example app

-There is a simple example app in the `example` folder.
+There is a simple example app in the [example/](example) folder.
 To build it run `gradle example:assembleDebug`, then find the apk in `build/example/outputs/apk/debug/example-debug.apk`, install and run it on a device or an emulator.